Port River: Ships' graveyards

 There are ships' graveyards at Angas Inlet and Broad Creek in the Barker Inlet.
 Broad Creek contains the wrecks of the Dorothy S and No. 1 Hulk, while the remains in Angas Inlet are either not confirmed or unidentified recreational craft.

 Further up-river, with Ethelton on one side and Port Adelaide on the other, in a part of the river known as Port Creek, is the Jervois Basin Ships' Graveyard.
-Several wrecks lie in a "ship graveyard" between the Outer Harbor railway line bridge and the Jervois Bridge: the ketch Alert, barge Trafalgar, schooner Fides, the timber hulk Fitzjames (which was for some time a floating boys' reformatory, later relocated to Magill Reformatory.), the Fish Market Pontoon, and the Unnamed Pontoon.
+Several wrecks lie in a "ship graveyard" between the Outer Harbor railway line bridge and the Jervois Bridge: the ketch Alert, barge Trafalgar, schooner Fides, the timber hulk Fitzjames (which was for some time a floating boys' reformatory, later relocated to Magill Reformatory), the Fish Market Pontoon, and the Unnamed Pontoon.

 Tam O'Shanter Creek is on the Port Adelaide side of the river here, and further north on the Glanville side is Hawker Creek.

 Mutton Cove Ships' Graveyard is within the Mutton Cove Conservation Reserve.
 The wreck of the former steel steamship Excelsior, later used as a coal hulk, lies at the northern end of the cove, near Pelican Point.
 The former iron barge, later paddleboat, known as Jupiter lies overgrown with mangroves towards the southern end of the park.

 The North Arm contains another significant ships graveyard, now known as Garden Island Ships' Graveyard, which includes 25 identified wrecks.
 It was also used to house explosives stores from the 1880s.
 The remains of the iron and wooden ships that were abandoned between 1909 and 1945 are now bird roosts and a canoeing attraction.
 The ships in the graveyard were launched from 1856 to 1920 and include the Santiago and Dorothy H. Sterling, as well as other sailing ships, steamships and iron barges.

-In 2023 the biggest ship in these graveyards collapsed nearly 160 years after it was built.

 Estuarine environment

+Ecology

 The ecology of the estuarine area includes and is dependent on the health of its component parts: the waters, intertidal zone, and lands on the shore.
-The area includes breeding and feeding grounds for several species of fish and prawn (in particular western king prawns and King George Whiting) a combination of resident and migratory birds (including a rookery), and a sanctuary for dolphins.
+The area includes breeding and feeding grounds for several species of fish and prawn; a combination of resident and migratory birds (including a rookery); and a sanctuary for dolphins.
 The area is also home to the largest area of mangrove forest, shallow seagrasses and mudflats in Gulf St Vincent.

-Attempts are being made to restore the once extensive reefs of shellfish, including native mud oysters (ostrea angasi), cockles and razorfish (pinna bicolor), which had almost disappeared since European settlement.
+Spring tides are over 2.5 m AHD, and at low tide, mudflats are exposed near the outlet of the river.